-This management's discussion and analysis of the financial condition and results of operations ("MD&A") of Namibia Critical Metals Inc. (the "Company" formerly known as Namibia Rare Earths Inc.) is dated April 23, 2019 and provides an analysis of the Company's financial results and progress for the three months ended February 28, 2019 and 2018.
-This MD&A should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements for the three months ended February 28, 2019 and 2018 and related notes thereto, which were prepared in accordance with International Accounting Standard 34, Interim Financial Reporting ("IAS 34") using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and Interpretations of the IFRS Interpretations Committee ("IFRIC").
+This management's discussion and analysis of the financial condition and results of operations ("MD&A") of Namibia Critical Metals Inc. (the "Company") is dated April 23, 2020 and provides an analysis of the Company's financial results and progress for three months ended February 29, 2020 and February 28, 2019.
+This MD&A should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements for the three months ended February 29, 2020 and February 28, 2019 and related notes thereto, which were prepared in accordance with International Accounting Standard 34, Interim Financial Reporting ("IAS 34") as issued by the International Accounting Standards Board ("IASB") and Interpretations of the IFRS Interpretations Committee ("IFRIC").
 All amounts are expressed in Canadian dollars unless otherwise noted.